 Management Approach

 The company recognizes the importance of respecting the human rights of stakeholders in all activities throughout the supply chain.
 Therefore, it conducts business in accordance with international practices related to respecting the human rights of stakeholders, including rights concerning natural resources and the environment.
-This ensures that the company's operations are conducted with careful consideration and prudence, treating all stakeholder groups equally and without discrimination based on gender, race, religion, or different opinions, while avoiding any actions that may lead to direct or indirect human rights violations.
+This ensures that the company's operations are conducted with careful consideration and prudence, treating all stakeholder groups equally and without discrimination based on gender, sexual orientation, age, race, nationality, religion, disabilities, or different opinions, while avoiding any actions that may lead to direct or indirect human rights violations.

 The company has established a Labor and Human Rights Working Group consisting of 9 members from relevant departments, chaired by the Executive Vice President of Organizational Development.
 This working group is responsible for overseeing and monitoring operations related to labor, such as compliance with labor laws and human rights principles, employment practices, working conditions, health and safety, as well as human resources development.
 Additionally, the working group plays a role in conducting comprehensive human rights due diligence (HRDD), providing advice and recommendations to establish measures for mitigating or preventing risks per set objectives.
 It also disseminates and communicates information on human rights both internally and externally to foster a correct understanding throughout the organization.
-The working group holds regular monthly meetings to monitor ongoing operations and reports to the Corporate Sustainability Development Committee and the Corporate Governance and Sustainability Committee at least once per quarter
+The working group holds regular monthly meetings to monitor ongoing operations and reports to the Corporate Sustainability Development Committee and the Corporate Governance and Sustainable Development Committee at least once per quarter.

 The company has developed a framework for human rights operations that aligns with the United Nations Guiding Principles on Business and Human Rights (UNGP) to serve as a guideline for the Board of Directors, executives, and employees at all levels as follows: